Maybin makes bid to keep spot with HR, Yanks beat Rays 6-3

 Happ struck out three and is 6-0 in his last eight starts, dating to May 9.

-Aroldis Chapman struck out the side in the ninth on twelve pitches for his 19th save in 21 chances.
+Aroldis Chapman fanned the side in the ninth on twelve pitches for his 19th save in 21 chances.

 Tampa Bay tied it with three consecutive one-out singles in the second but stranded two in scoring position when Stanton reached into the crowd to snag Joey Wendle’s foul fly.
 Avisail Garcia singled home a run an inning later.